By Sue Bryan

-Don’t believe all you read on a silage analysis; analysis on particularly first cut this year have been exceptionally good, with protein in the region of 16% on some farms.
+Don’t believe all you read on a silage analysis; analysis on particularly first cut this year has been exceptionally good, with protein in the region of 16% on some farms.
 There is every reason to be positive about this, as silage seems to be feeding very well, and intakes are great.

 Intakes are fundamentally everything; 1kg more DMI at 11ME is the equivalent of feeding the same energy of 300g of protected fat, it is also a lot cheaper.
 However, if we have a silage analysis at 16% crude protein, and intakes are high but cows aren’t milking as well as they could – then something is obviously amiss.
 Attention to milk urea levels may give a clue, if they are very low compared to the herd normal this points towards a shortage of rumen degradable protein.